justinballard/reactapp/README.md

 # reactapp
-A Tic-Tac-Toe game in React.
+A Tic-Tac-Toe tutorial game in React.